Allergic Bronchopulmonary Aspergillosis (ABPA)

 Table

 All patients should be optimally treated for their underlying asthma or cystic fibrosis.
-In addition, patients taking long-term corticosteroids should be monitored for complications, such as cataracts, diabetes mellitus, and osteoporosis, and possibly prescribed treatments to prevent bone demineralization and Pneumocystis jirovecii lung infection.
+In addition, patients taking long-term glucocorticoids should be monitored for complications, such as cataracts, diabetes mellitus, and osteoporosis, and possibly prescribed treatments to prevent bone demineralization and Pneumocystis jirovecii lung infection.

 Key Points

-• Consider allergic bronchopulmonary aspergillosis (ABPA) if a patient with asthma or cystic fibrosis develops frequent exacerbations for unclear reasons, has migratory or nonresolving infiltrates on chest x-ray, has evidence of bronchiectasis on imaging studies, has persistent blood eosinophilia, or if a sputum culture reveals Aspergillus.
+• Consider allergic bronchopulmonary aspergillosis (ABPA) if a patient with asthma or cystic fibrosis develops frequent exacerbations for unclear reasons, has migratory or nonresolving infiltrates on chest radiographs, has evidence of bronchiectasis on imaging studies, has persistent blood eosinophilia, or if a sputum culture reveals Aspergillus.

 • Begin testing with a skin prick using Aspergillus antigen, followed usually by serologic testing.

-• Treat initially with prednisone.
+• Treat initially with systemic glucocorticoids.

-• If ABPA persists despite prednisone, treat with an antifungal such as itraconazole.
+• If ABPA persists despite systemic glucocorticoids, treat with an antifungal such as itraconazole.If ABPA persists despite systemic glucocorticoids, treat with an antifungal such as itraconazole.

 Drugs Mentioned In This Article